TanvirArjel/CustomValidation/README.md

     `Install-Package AspNetCore.CustomValidation`

- 2. Then decorate your class propeties with appropriate Custom validation attributes as follows:
+ 2. Then decorate your class properties with appropriate Custom validation attributes as follows:

         public class Employee
         {